MarioThompson0010/10_Team_Generator/README.md

 ## How to run the program:

 1) Open a terminal.
+2) In the terminal type "npm install inquirer" (without the quotes)
+3) Again in the terminal type "npm install jest"
-2) Type "node app.js"
+4) Type "node app.js"
-3) Answer the questions
+5) Answer the questions
-4) When you're done, select "Exit"
+6) When you're done, select "Exit"
-5) Go to the output folder, then open the html file
+7) Go to the output folder, then open the html file
-6) View the html file in a browser
+8) View the html file in a browser

 ## How to test this app